 The timing and size of maintenance, development or exploration projects will depend on the market prices of oil and natural gas and on other factors beyond our control.
-Many of the decisions regarding implementation of such projects, including drilling or exploration on any unleased and undeveloped acreage, will be made by third parties.
-In addition, development possibilities by the Operating Partnership in the Hugoton field are limited by the developed nature of that field and by regulatory restrictions.
+All of the decisions regarding implementation of such projects, including drilling or exploration on any unleased and undeveloped acreage, will be made by third parties.